lldelisle/myNGSanalysis/containers/README.md

 The 4.4.1_7 was built to reproduce data in Hocine's paper.
 It has been built gradually adding missing packages and can be updated to add more packages.

-I plan to do a 4.4.2 (new R version that should be released in October 31st 2024) and I am currently collecting the packages that this new image should have, feel free to contribute.
+A 4.4.2 version has been released in November 2024 and I am currently collecting the packages that the next image (4.4.3) should have, feel free to contribute.

 Of course, the best would be that either we manage to do an image that fit everyone needs or everyone is able to push its own image to dockerhub (one image per project for example).